 - All water mains shall be bacteriological tested, pressured tested, and approved by the PSAA prior to being connected to existing water main facilities.
-Flushing, chlorination and bacteriological testing must precede pressure testing.
+Flushing, chlorination and bacteriological testing must precede pressure testing when it is connected to the main.
+Where mains can be totally isolated from existing facilities with air gaps or double valves, pressure testing may precede chlorination and bacteriological testing.
 All testing shall be in accordance with AWWA C600 and C651. - 2.
-The Contractor shall give the City 48 hours prior written notice of intent and desire to test water mains.
+The normal sequence and time requirements for water main testing are provided in Table B of this Article: